MicrosoftDocs/SupportArticles-docs/support/dotnet/framework/httpwebrequest-different-webexceptionstatus.md

 ---
 # System.Net.HttpWebRequest throws different WebExceptionStatus for SSL and non-SSL requests under special conditions

-This article helps you resolve the problem that different `WebExceptionStatus` is thrown when you use the `System.Net.HttpWebRequest` class.
+This article helps you resolve the problem where different `WebExceptionStatus` is thrown when you use the `System.Net.HttpWebRequest` class.

 _Original product version:_ &nbsp; .Net Framework
 _Original KB number:_ &nbsp; 2007873